synapticloop/documentr/README.md

         character.
 No templar parsing is done on this.
   - inbuilt - one of the in-built templates (see below for a list of the inbuilt templates).
+  - toc - build up a table of contents, the value set the level of headers that will be out put. e.g.: value="1" only h1, value="2" only h1 and h2.

 The list of inbuilt templates: